-And it really makes you wonder if it’s really worth investing your time on finding jobs on Upwork.
+And it really makes you wonder if it’s really worth investing your time in finding jobs on Upwork.

-If you’re wondering the same thing and tired of getting rejected on Upwork or any other freelance marketplace, this post may help you make a decision for the better.
+If you’re wondering if joining Upwork is worth it and tired of getting rejected on Upwork or any other freelance marketplace, this post may help you make a decision for the better.

 In this post, I wanted to share a personal story of mine related to Upwork and how it helped me to earn $5K a month.
 But it’s not how you think it is.